victorskl/docker-prometheus-grafana/README.md

   _Note: adjust the `-p dev` namespace to fit your deployment  stack project namespace._

 ### node_exporter
+_aka How to export and scrape host node metrics_

 - To monitor the host node, use [node_exporter](https://github.com/prometheus/node_exporter).